fuzzylogicxx/fuzzylogic/posts/how-i-consume-and-read-rss-feeds.md

   - twitter
   - personalsites
 ---
 I’m currently interested in how to spend less time on social media platforms so as to be less at the mercy of their ads, algorithms and antisocial temptations.
-One approach might be to go back to the old school and use <abbr class="time" title="post meridiem">Really Simple Syndication</abbr> to aggregate content from the people I follow, allowing me to review it in a central place rather than having to go browsing.
+One approach might be to go back to the old school and use <abbr title="Really Simple Syndication">RSS</abbr> to aggregate content from the people I follow, allowing me to review it in a central place rather than having to go browsing.
 There are many means of consuming RSS feeds; here’s what I’m using.
 ---

 I use the free, open source Mac and iOS app [NetNewsWire](https://ranchero.com/netnewswire/) on my MacBook.
 This is where I tend to organise my RSS feeds as it has a good UI, for example for arranging feeds into suitable folders.